Medic5700/NPU/ReadMe.txt

 Designed for highlevel rapid prototyping of node like processing.
 Inspired by the potential of IBM's TrueNorth Chip (and later on by the game TIS-100).
-Currently in the process of possibly being rebuilt from the ground up.
+Currently in the process of being rebuilt from the ground up.

-It currently technically works... but needs an overhaul to work the way I want it (IE: to be able to be used easily with other programs)
+Running it (once it's rebuilt enough to run):
+	NPUEngine.py is the engine (can be run by itself to perform tests) import the engine, and initilize it as a class load the desired program (look in the examples folder for programs) write input, read output from engine (look at bottom of NPUEngine.py for examples/engine testing)

 Notes:
 Module
- Should be able to take code from arbitrary source (file, string, compiled on the fly code) Should be able to run multiple instances of engine simultainiously Input and output should be able to be writen/read like files Should be able to load, and save a net mid computation (for checkpoint purposes) Should allow for debugging tools to step through a computation as it's being performed
+ Should be able to take code from arbitrary source (file, string, compiled on the fly code) Should be able to run multiple instances of engine simultainiously (Is a class) Input and output should be able to be writen/read like files Should be able to load, and save a net mid computation (for checkpoint purposes) Should allow for debugging tools to step through a computation as it's being performed